mnulll/Gamuda-Assesment/application/DECISIONS.md

 - Separate `requirements.txt` per service (`api/requirements.txt` and `app/requirements.txt`).

 **Trade-off:** One file is simpler to maintain — one place to update a version, no duplication.
 The downside is that both Docker images install all packages even though the frontend only needs three of them (`streamlit`, `requests`, `pillow`) and has no use for `ultralytics` or `torch`.
 This makes the frontend image unnecessarily large .
 For this assessment that is acceptable.
 In production I would split them so each service only installs what it actually needs.

+## Future Enhancements

+Things I would add with more time, grouped by priority.

+---

+### 1. Export model to TensorRT for faster inference

+Right now the model runs in PyTorch on CPU.
+Exporting to TensorRT would give significant speedups on a GPU-enabled server — typically 3–5x faster inference with lower memory usage.
+Ultralytics supports this in one line:

+The API would then load `best.engine` instead of `best.pt`.

+---

+### 2. Request validation with Pydantic response schemas

+The `/predict` endpoint currently accepts any file upload with no validation — a non-image file, a corrupted upload, or a zero-byte file would cause an unhandled crash.
+The fix is to add proper input validation and typed response models using Pydantic:

+This gives three things: FastAPI auto-validates the response shape before it goes out.
+It also validates the uploaded file is actually an image (JPEG/PNG) and rejects anything else before it reaches the model.

+---

+### 3. Batch inference endpoint

+The current `/predict` endpoint handles one image per request.
+For a real inspection workflow — uploading a set of photos from a site visit — a `/predict/batch` endpoint that accepts multiple images and returns results for all of them would save significant round-trip time.
+Ultralytics supports batched inference natively so the model side is straightforward; the main work is handling partial failures (one bad image in a batch of ten should not fail the whole request).

+---

+### 5. Confidence threshold as a per-request parameter

+Right now `CONF_THRESHOLD` is a fixed environment variable.
+Different use cases want different thresholds — a safety-critical inspection might want 0.5 to reduce false positives, a routine survey might want 0.15 to catch everything.